-The current adopted comprehensive plan, Places and Spaces: Round Rock General Plan 2020, was adopted by the City Council in 2010.
-The plan is a policy guide and framework for land use decisions for 2010 to 2020.
-The City adopts a new comprehensive plan every 10 years.
+The City of Round Rock adopts a new comprehensive plan every 10 years.
+The previous comprehensive plan, Places and Spaces: Round Rock General Plan 2020, was adopted by the City Council in 2010.
 The new comprehensive plan will highlight how Round Rock has changed over the past decade and create a vision for the next decade.
 Round Rock 2030 will be published in a user-friendly print format and a web-based companion to facilitate the plan’s use as a reference.

 Why do cities plan?

 What is a comprehensive plan?

 - Guide for City Leaders to decide “what goes where”

 - Used by City Staff to make policy decisions about transportation, parks, utilities, economic development, land use, etc.